gastronomuae/gastronom-ai-docs/docs/scenarios/07-ai-support-reply-draft.md

 Rules:
 - reply must contain the full message to send to the customer.
-- If the message contains an order number like #1234 or 1234, extract it into order_number.
+- If the message or recent conversation history contains a likely order number like #1234 or an explicit order reference, extract it into order_number.
+Do not extract address-related numbers such as apartment, flat, villa, room, building, floor, or office numbers.
 - If no order number exists return null.
 - needs_dispatch_check = true if the message relates to order status, delivery timing, courier arrival, missing items, or delivery problems.
 - If the customer asks about order status, delivery timing, courier arrival, tracking, missing items, or delivery problems, NEVER guess the order status.